Winnersh: Amenities

 The Reading Showcase Cinema multiplex is just inside the Western edge of Winnersh.
 It is built on a flood plain of the River Loddon], but the building is raised to a sufficient level as to be unaffected.
 Opposite this is the Winnersh Garden Centre, now part of the Wyevale chain.

 Winnersh has only one pub, The Pheasant, situated at Winnersh crossroads, it also has a hotel annex which serves a number of businesses on Winnersh Triangle industrial estate.

 Winnersh Meadows is a 10-hectare country park on the southern side of the A329(M).
 It contains an orchard, a wildflower meadow and various wetland habitats for Great Crested Newts.

-The Emm Brook and the Loddon rivers run through Winnersh.
+The Emm Brook and the River Loddon run through Winnersh.

 Spoonyville

 In 2020, during the COVID-19 pandemic, a local resident, Karen Vass, created a 'Spoonyville' exhibition of homemade spoons where local residents, especially children, could leave their own creations at the corner of Robin Hood Lane and Robin Hood Way.
 Starting with two initial spoons called 'Wood-ee' and 'Metal-da' the exhibition grew to include more than 200 spoons.